-The Slumber Cloud nacreous mattress pad promises to help you keep cool in bed by dispersing your body heat from underneath you.
+The Slumber Cloud core mattress pad promises to help keep you cool in bed by dispersing your body heat from underneath you.

 It uses fabrics containing Outlast Technology, which is a cooling method originally developed for NASA.
-So with a claim to fame like that, you’d expect it to be pretty good.
+So with a claim to fame like that, I was expecting great things.

 I’ve used several cooling mattress pads and bed fans in recent years, and I’ve come to a simple conclusion: there’s no perfect solution to bed cooling, but your choice of bedding can definitely make a difference.

-So I decided to give the Slumber Cloud nacreous mattress pad a good test this summer.
-I also tried out a set of their pillow covers to see if they’d stop me constantly turning my pillow over in the night to find a cool spot.
+So I decided to give the Slumber Cloud nacreous mattress pad and pillow covers a good test this summer.

 Construction and materials